Actyx/Actyx/web/developer.actyx.com/blog/2020-07-28-optimising-differential-dataflow-applications.md

 }
 ```

-Now, if we wanted to derive information about duration of the activity from the `ActivityEvent` we would want to have the events sorted,
+Now, if we wanted to derive information about the duration of the activity from the `ActivityEvent` we would want to have the events sorted,
 for the `Activity::Stopped` to come after `Activity::Started` for a given `Activity::id`, to easily write a reducer.
 So the differential
 dataflow makes the choice to sort by default using the order in which the fields are defined and their natural sorting order.

-Now, in a true decentralised system, without a single coordinator, unfortunately, timestamps cannot be trusted to come in an order
+Now, in a truely decentralized system, without a single coordinator, unfortunately, timestamps cannot be trusted to come in an order
 consistent with how things "have happened".
 Imagine two devices on which the activity is being processed.
 A user first starts the activity
 on the first device, then performs some work and marks completion by stopping the activity on the second device.
 If the clocks on those
 devices are out of sync, not only the duration of the activity will be negative (like minus 2 hours), which is an unavoidable consequence
 of wrong time on one or both of the devices, but also the `Started` coming after `Stopped` will result in activity incorrectly
-recognised as `ongoing` instead of `completed`.
+recognized as `ongoing` instead of `completed`.

 This is why in ActyxOS the default event ordering is by `LamportTimestamp`, which results in causal order, so a `Stopped` event will always
-come after the `Started` event if they were generated by the same entity (fish), even if they were generated on different devices.
+come after the `Started` event if they were generated by the same entity (we call them [fish](https://developer.actyx.com/docs/pond/programming-model)), even if they were generated on different devices.
 This is why, when processing those events,
 in the differential dataflow, we also default to the same ordering.
-In the case of wrong time on devices, the worst consequence will
+In the case of a wrong time on devices, the worst consequence will
 be incorrect duration, but not incorrect activity status.
 Therefore the following definition of `FinishedGoodsEvent` would most probably be
 used in a real project involving ActyxOS:

 ```
 #[derive(Debug, Clone, Ord, PartialOrd, Eq, PartialEq, Abomonation)]